phaserjs/phaser/README.md

 * Swapped argument order of Rectangle.containsRect (thanks @beeglebug #1095 #1125)
 * The Game configuration object "renderer" property was being wrongly assigned to Game.renderer instead of renderType (thanks @FedeOmoto #1127)
 * Fixed Group.removeBetweens default endIndex (thanks @darfux #1142)
+* Debug.cameraInfo no longer crashes if the camera bounds are nulled (thanks @wayfu #1143)
+* Camera.setBoundsToWorld no longer crashes if the camera bounds are nulled (thanks @wayfu #1143)

 ### p2.js 0.6.0 Changes and New Features